DIY: 13 Natural Cleaning Products From Your Pantry

 - Disinfecting kitchen or bathroom: wash all bacteria-accumulated surfaces, such as kitchen tabletops, cutting boards or plumbing with lavender or tea tree oil.

 - Cleaning hardwood floors: clean the floors with a mixture of 30 drops of any essential oil and 5 liters of water.

-- Cleaning fat from fabric: the oil of lemon, melissa, fir-tree, juniper, thyme, mint and lavender dissolve a fat stain from any fabric within 3-5 minutes.
+- Cleaning fat from fabric: the oil of lemon, melissa, fir-tree, juniper, thyme, mint, and lavender dissolve any fat stains from any fabric within 3-5 minutes.

 8. Mustard Powder

 Mustard is an excellent fat repellent, and can get rid of grease in no time.